Aditya120995/Langchain-with-OpenAI-Demo/README.md

-LangChain, when used with GPT-3.5 Turbo, provides a framework to build applications powered by large language models.
+This project demonstrates how to integrate LangChain with OpenAI to build intelligent applications powered by Large Language Models (LLMs).
+It uses LangChain’s framework for prompt management, chaining, and memory, combined with OpenAI’s API for natural language generation.
+The goal is to make it easy to create AI-powered tools such as chatbots, text generators, and knowledge assistants.
+I used 'GPT-3.5-turbo' for making this project.